 temperature difference between the outer hull and kernel thereby enhancing the efficiency of dehulling

 process.
-After sand roasting the kernels were hand pounded for the removal of kernel coat.
-The process
+After sand roasting the kernels were hand pounded and followed

-was followed by winnowing to separate the kernel coat.
-The dehulled kernels were pulverised in flour mill.
+by winnowing to separate the kernel coat.
+The dehulled kernels were pulverised in flour mill to obtain the kernel powder.

-Tamarind kernel powder was then sieved using 80 mesh size for getting the resultant product with
+Tamarind kernel powder was then sieved using No. 80 mesh size for getting the resultant product with

-minimum variation.
-The powder was stored in an air-tight container for further usage (Sultana et al., 2020).
+uniform sized powder.
+The powder was stored in an air-tight container for further use (Sultana et al., 2020).

-Formulation of cookies
+Formulation and preparation of cookies

-The refined wheat flour and blend of refined wheat flour and Tamarind kernel flour were blended in flour
+The The composite blends of refined wheat flour and tamarind kernel flour were used

-mixer to obtain Control and Tamarind kernel incorporated cookies respectively.
-The formulation is shown in
+to obtain control and tamarind kernel incorporated cookies, respectively.
+The formulation for cookies is shown in

 Table 1.
 The ingredients used in cookies are enlisted in Table 2.
 40

-Storage study of cookies
+Nutritional analysis of cookies

-The proximate analysis was done using Association of Official Analytical Chemists (AOAC, 2000) method.
+The proximate analysis namely moisture, carbohydrate, crude protein, crude fat, crude fiber and ash were analysed as per the method of Association of Official Analytical Chemists (AOAC, 2000) .

-The parameters analyzed were Moisture, Carbohydrates, Fiber, Fat and Ash.
 The changes in the above

-parameters of cookies for 45 days using different packaging materials such as High Density Polypropylene
+parameters of developed cookies were analysed in initial and end of 45 days of storage at room condition by using different packaging materials such as High Density Polypropylene

-packages (P1) and Stand-up pouches (P2) were assessed.
+packages (P1) and Stand-up pouches (P2).

 Statistical analysis